henhenmao/leetcode/README.md

 Questions marked with an NC (not commented) after the question are ones which were accepted but have the following
     - no comments or explanation to the code / runtime

-I try to only put fully commented code in this folder so it may be a little lacking I'm also trying to go in order so I don't miss one
+I try to only put fully commented code in this folder so it may be a little lacking